 Weave a circle round him thrice,

 And close your eyes with holy dread

 These lines conclude the unfinished poem.
 When the poet saw an Abyssinian girl singing a melodious song and producing an exquisite melody on her dulcimer in the pleasure palace of Kubla Khan, his imagination was seized by the great power of music.
 In these lines, he says that if he could recall or learn the ravishing music of the Abyssinian girl, he would build the beautiful palace of Kubla Khan in air.
 He would be filled with his swelling notes.

 Helped by his quickened imagination he would be able to reconstruct the whole scene.
 The long practice of this divinely inspired music will enable him to reproduce the whole palace in the air as beautiful and ethereal as the palace of Kubla Khan together with its sunny dome and caves of ice.

 His inspired imagination would create “a willing suspension of disbelief” and the readers would feel that the entire beauty of the palace has been captured for them.
 They would be struck with awe created by his flashing eyes, steaming hair and lips.

-His frenzied condition would frighten them so much that they would guard themselves from coming into close contact with him.
+His frenzied condition would frighten them so much that they would guard themselves against coming into close contact with him.
 In order to save themselves from being infected by his magical charm, they would confine him within a magical circle three times.

 The poet has tasted the manna and nectar of divine poetic inspiration and has developed a catching influence of music in his looks.
-In order to save themselves from the effect of his charm they would shut their eyes.
+In order to save themselves from the effect of his charm, they would shut their eyes.